ChrisYu-Zz/Pure-event-based-recognition-based-LLM/README.md

 python Event_frame_image_preparation.py
 ```

+#### 4. Image upload

+Since ChatGPT's API can only read URL images when reading files, local images need to be converted.
+Here we choose to upload the image to the storage space of a personal server to obtain its URL.

 ### 2. Test

 Test GPT-4o and GPT-4-turbo, perform different tests on event frame images of different modalities of different datasets, generate different test results according to different data modalities and models tested, and save them in different `.txt` files.